 - some cancer types, particularly lung cancer, lymphoma and myeloma

 - surgery or radiation therapy damaging nerves.

 Cancer or cancer treatment are not the only causes of peripheral neuropathy.
-It can also be caused by diabetes, heavy alcohol consumption or other drugs, shingles or a lack of certain vitamins or minerals.
+It can also be caused by diabetes, high-risk alcohol use or other drugs, shingles or a lack of certain vitamins or minerals.

 How common is peripheral neuropathy?

 For people affected by cancer, the main cause of peripheral neuropathy is treatment with certain chemotherapy drugs.
 In these cases about 7 out of 10 people will experience some symptoms a month after treatment, while 3 out of 10 will still have symptoms six months after treatment.

 For some people, symptoms can be permanent and severe.
 This is more likely if you have had intensive treatment or have other risk factors such as diabetes.